astropy/astropy/docs/development/affiliated-packages.rst

    All other settings can stay on their default value.

-   If you need to mock any Python packages or C libraries that can not be installed and built by ReadTheDocs, you should include the following mocking patch before the ``Project information`` section of the ``docs/conf.py`` file::
+   If you need to mock any Python packages or C libraries that can not be installed and built by Read The Docs, you should include the following mocking patch before the ``Project information`` section of the ``docs/conf.py`` file::

       class Mock(object):